jreades/popchange/README.md

 ## Generating Your Own Grids

-For information on how to use the code to generate your own grids, please see: [Process for Running Code](process-for-running-code.md).
+For information on how to use the code to generate your own grids, please see: [CODE.md](CODE.md).

-## Notes to Self:
+# Notes for Improvements

+These are 'notes to self' on larger issues not yet fully addressed but which would streamline and/or improve the allocation process.

+## OSM-to-Bash Script

+Based on some issues I'm having with R/R-Studio and long-running system2 calls, my guess is that R has some kind of timeout on unix commands.
+A better long-term approach would, instead of having commands fired off from R, have R write a shell script that is fired at the end of the R script.
+That would be (oddly) more robust agains the timeouts *and* it would make auditing/re-running code a bit easier.

+## Line Features in OSM

-- Need to think what could be done with line features (roads and large rivers) to help suppress areas.
+Current, we only process polygon features from the OSM data files, so this excludes rivers and roads from our grid weighting process.
+Somehow OSM 'knows' how to render river and road widths from the centreline, but I can't quite figure it out (yet).
+So we need to think what could be done with line features (roads and large rivers) to help suppress 'non-buildable' areas.